bokov/efi_prelim/README.md

   the raw data for that code and encounter).
 * `vi_something`: Generated during post-processing and is an *i*ndicator
-  variable that aggregates a collection of raw indicator variables (i.e. is true if any of its components are true during an encounter)
+  variable that aggregates a collection of raw indicator variables (i.e. is true if any of its components are true during an encounter) or by filtering a raw multi-values variable (e.g. picking out a specific department from a provider specialty column)
 * `v_something` is a renamed variable, because the original's name was too long or too obscure.
 * `z_something` is a derived variable for internal use, for processing other